Principal Body System: Nervous

 Possible considerations before using a calming supplement

-- Also, although it goes against the grain that we were all taught back in the day, feed hay before work.
-An empty stomach during a pressured work routine can increase pressure in the abdomen forcing stomach acid up onto the unprotected and highly sensitive mucosal layer in the stomach, which normally wouldn't be exposed to corrosive acid.
+- Also, feed hay before work.
+An empty stomach during a pressured work routine can increase pressure in the abdomen, forcing stomach acid up onto the unprotected and highly sensitive mucosal layer in the stomach, which normally wouldn't be exposed to corrosive acid.

 - Our UK soil is typically deficient in magnesium, and it may very well be that this is the issue, since most horses don’t get enough of this vital mineral.
-Ensuring there's magnesium in your horse's diet can make a positive change in demeanour.
-See our MINERAL SOLUTIONS page for more info.
+Ensuring there's magnesium in your horse's diet can make a positive change in demeanour, not because it's a 'calmer', but because calcium needs it for healthy cellular exchange, and it's calcium that fires the muscles into action.
+See our Mineral Solutions page for more info.

-- Feed Linseed (Micronised) - linseed not only lubricates the sensitive gut wall with mucilage but omega-3 fats also help trigger the production of serotonin, which can be useful in soothing a nervous horse.
+- Feed micronised linseed - linseed not only lubricates the sensitive gut wall with mucilage but omega-3 fats also help trigger the production of serotonin, which can be useful in soothing a nervous horse.

 NB.
-A mares with attitude (!) could very well be hormonal.
-Check our Mares chapter if you're experiencing challenging characteristics, as one of our specific mare blends may be more appropriate for keeping your girl calmer and happier.
+Mares with attitude (!) could very well be hormonal.
+Check our Mares chapter if you're experiencing challenging characteristics.